 - Research atmosphere is highly collegial, complementary, and collaborative.

-- Provide an opportunity for students in the PHSR program to augment their skills by adding more extensive training in epidemiologic methods,
+- Dual degree opportunity between the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) and the Department of Epidemiology and Public Health (DEPH) that provides an opportunity for students in PHSR to augment their skills by adding more extensive training in epidemiologic methods.

 - Prime location in the fourth largest biotechnology hub in the United States, located in close proximity to the NIH, CMS, FDA, and other research institutes and universities.

 - Fellowships and awards presented to students, including American Foundation for Pharmaceutical Education (AFPE) Fellowships and NIH (NRSA) Pre-Doctoral Fellowships.

 - Travel support available for conferences where student presentations are accepted for presentation

 - Graduates obtain highly-competitive positions in universities, the pharmaceutical industry, and government.

 If you would like to receive more information about our program, please join our mailing list.
 It's the quickest, most convenient way for you to get the latest news and updates directly from the PhD in PHSR program.Sign Up Now